How breastfeeding can affect your nipples

 Attaching to flat nipples can be challenging when your milk first comes in.
 “Engorgement can round breasts out and it becomes like trying to drink from a basketball,” says Jessica.
 Expressing some for comfort before attempting to attach can be helpful, as it softens the breast tissue surrounding the areola.

-When attachment is too shallow, the nipple can be squashed in baby’s mouth.
+When attachment is too shallow, the nipple can be squashed into your baby’s mouth.
 This will be obvious when you can see a white line or ridge on the nipple when bub releases his latch.
 “It’s important to recognise when a baby slips off the nipple during the feed and to reattach,” says Sue, who focuses on teaching the mum to bring her baby towards the breast rather than bringing the breast to the baby.

-Breastmilk is anti-infective, anti-fungal and anti-microbial, so hand expressing a little bit to smear on the nipples after feeds before air-drying is the Australian Breastfeeding Association’s main advice (after seeking help with attachment, of course!).
+Breastmilk is anti-infective, anti-fungal and anti-microbial, so your own milk can help with any cuts, grazes and blisters.
+Hand expressing a little bit to smear on the nipples after feeds before air-drying is the Australian Breastfeeding Association’s main advice (after seeking help with attachment, of course!).

 Another commercially available product, which promotes moist wound healing, are compresses soaked in aloe vera.
 Many mums report that these soothe hot, stinging nipples, although Sue warns mamas not to overuse them as sometimes too much moisture can breed thrush or cause unpleasant rashes.
 It is advised to only pop these compresses in your bra for short stints, not leaving them there for the whole time between feeds.